HEMAL-PATEL/coffeetextview/README.md

         app:ct_title_text="@string/app_name"/>
 ```

-You can create an instance of `CoffeeTextView` in your kotlin or java file in order to set the textview properties
+You can create an instance of `CoffeeTextView` in your kotlin or java file in order to set the textview properties programmatically.

 ### Kotlin sample